infinitered/ignite-maps/README.md

 # Ignite Maps Plugin

+## Why is this archived?

+We really appreciate all the community support in the years since we first released ignite-maps.
+Our focus has shifted to the latest version of [Ignite](https://github.com/infinitered/ignite), which does not have a plugin-based architecture ([read more here](https://shift.infinite.red/introducing-ignite-4-0-flame-1dfc891f9966)).
+Feel free to fork this library and continue on its legacy if you want.

 This plugin adds [react-native-maps](https://github.com/airbnb/react-native-maps) to your [Ignite](https://github.com/infinitered/ignite) React Native project and configures it so it works out of the box with Ignite projects.
 It also includes